I know, I know, that's waaaaaaay too much scope for that rifle, but I couldn't resist. You have GOT to shoot one of these.

 My brother loaned me this rifle, and the first time I fired it I was in love.

 This gun, with open sights, was twice as accurate as my scoped Remington 597M bull barrel, so I had to scope this gun!
+The only scope I had hanging around was this pimped out Bushnell I'd pulled off the Remington.

 (Turns out the scope was fine, it was the Remington that was crap.)